kl456123/Detection/README.md

 | semantic   |   89.72% |
 | semantic(finetune) | 89.82% |
 | iou       | 88.02%    |

+* dataset: kitti(test)
+use trainval.txt and use test.txt for test, AP is `89.24` at present.

 The details about models can be seen on wiki page.